 Prerequisite: Typing speed of at least 40 wpm 1 hour lecture, 3 hours lab weekly Offers instruction and practical experience in the use of mimeoscope, mimeograph, fluid process, and photocopy.
+(2)

-OT 33 - 2 units Beginning Machine Transcription
+OT 33 - 1 unit Beginning Machine Transcription

-Prerequisite: OT 12 or equivalent and typing speed of at least 40 wpm 1 hour lecture, 3 hours lab weekly Transcription of dictation from belts and/or cassettes to achieve mailable letters at an acceptable production rate.
+Prerequisite: OT 12 or equivalent and typing speed of at least 40 wpm 3 hours lab weekly

+Transcription of dictation from cassettes to achieve mailable letters at an acceptable production rate.
+Includes a brief review of grammar and spelling.
+(2)